 And yet there remains a remarkable danger for many trans women to this day: they remain the most vulnerable to violence and exploitation in our society, with an average life expectancy of only 35 years.

 It is hard to imagine how much courage it takes to live at the intersection of racism, homophobia, and transphobia.
 Yet, we know that 39% of the LGBTQ community identifies as a person of color.
 Their collective courage has yet to be rewarded or even often witnessed.
 This group experiences even more economic disadvantages because of the persistent discrimination, housing and job insecurity, and lack quality health care, and they have fewer educational opportunities.

-Truly the statistics are mind boggling: the unemployment rate for Black transgender people is four times the national average.
+The statistics are mind-boggling: the unemployment rate for Black transgender people is four times the national average.
 A startling 41% have experienced homelessness, five times the rate of the general U.S. population.
-They live in extreme poverty with less than $10,000 of income, which is a poverty rate eight times higher than the general population.
+They are eight times more likely to live in extreme poverty (with less than $10,000 of income) than the general population.
 They also have the highest rate of HIV infection in the country.

 Clearly, the hard work to equality has only just begun.

-Although today we may easily feel we are supporting the movement by wearing a rainbow or picnicking by a Pride parade, the truth is that so many of the rights which we take for granted are a direct result of the risks and sacrifices that marginalized people have taken.
+We may feel we are supporting the movement by wearing a rainbow or picnicking at a Pride parade, but the truth is that so many of the rights which we take for granted are a direct result of the risks and sacrifices that marginalized people have taken.
 For them, they had no choice but to fight.